Mrs Richardson and Mrs Coupland

 Keeping children safe online and peer on peer abuse

-While school is closed to most pupils we still take our responsibility to keep children safe online and protect them from peer on peer abuse very seriously.
-We have provided a list of sites below which can offer support and please remember you can contact your class teacher through the Dojo app whilst the school is closed if you have any concerns.
+We take our responsibility to keep children safe online and protect them from peer on peer abuse very seriously.
+We have provided a list of sites below which can offer support and please remember you can contact your class teacher through the Dojo app if you have any concerns.

 www.vodafone.com –has a parents section on their website and produces an excellent Digital Parenting magazine.